Passion Project Ideas to Strengthen Your College Applications

 Tutoring is great for students who are passionate about education and might want to go into teaching.
 This passion project would show colleges your ability to teach others and your dedication to bettering your community.

-This passion project idea is great for those looking to go into teaching or technology.
+As one of the best passion project ideas, this is ideal for those looking to go into teaching or technology.
 It will take some organization and excellent people skills to get started.
 You’ll also have an opportunity to learn a lot from your interactions with seniors.

 By writing a blog, you are showing your tech skills and your writing ability.
 Pick a topic that truly interests you, as this will allow you to share what you love in your college application.
 Writing about something you’re passionate about is more likely to showcase your intellect, passion, and perspective.

 Producing a large-scale art project can take time and organization, which is why it is perfect for a passion project.
-See if your school has a need for a mural and propose a plan to your principal.
-This passion project idea is excellent for students going into the arts.
+See if your school requires a mural and propose a plan to your principal.
+This opportunity is excellent for students going into the arts.

 Does your community have an ongoing issue you’ve always been fascinated by?
 If so, try to make a documentary about it!
 You can start by conducting some with people surrounding the topic.